How Amazon Buy with Prime Impacts the DTC Customer Experience

 How BWP Affects Conversion

-As a plug-in that will prominently live on the PDP and checkout pages, Amazon Buy with Prime most obviously affects conversion.
+With prominent placement on the Product Details and checkout pages, Amazon Buy with Prime most obviously affects conversion.

-While the Prime button promising fast and free shipping from Amazon should help lower cart abandonment rate from shoppers that want fast shipping, it raises a whole host of other issues that counteract the benefits.
+While the Prime button promising fast and free shipping from Amazon should help lower cart abandonment rates from shoppers who want fast shipping, it raises a whole host of other issues that counteract the benefits.

 First, and perhaps most obviously, Buy with Prime will repeatedly remind shoppers that they should check Amazon before completing a purchase on a DTC website.
 Price checking is already a core part of many shoppers’ online purchasing behavior, and the Prime logo will only serve to further solidify this trend.

-On top of that challenge, Buy with Prime also removes a key DTC seller tool to boost AOV.
-Many sellers use free shipping as a carrot to induce customers to sign up for loyalty programs or to increase their cart size.
-“Free shipping for orders over $49” is a tried and true tool to increase profit, but with Buy with Prime, it goes out the window.
+On top of that challenge, Buy with Prime also removes a key DTC Seller tool to boost AOV.
+Many Sellers use free shipping as a carrot to induce customers to sign up for loyalty programs or to increase their cart size.
+“Free shipping for orders over $49” is a tried and true tool to increase profit, but by using Buy with Prime, it goes out the window.
 Larger order sizes and customer loyalty programs are key pillars in DTC profitability, because each maximizes profit dollars relative to overhead and marketing spend.
 Amazon will interrupt your ability to use these tools, and instead it replaces your tools with its own loyalty program – Prime.

-Since Buy with Prime is so new, we don’t yet have a complete picture of its price structure, but sellers expecting FBA’s low rates will likely be disappointed.
-Amazon already lets sellers use FBA for their DTC orders through its re-branded offer, Amazon Multi-Channel Fulfillment, and the prices aren’t great.
+Buy with Prime is supported by the FBA network, but Sellers expecting FBA’s low rates will likely be disappointed.
+Amazon already lets Sellers use FBA for their DTC orders through its non-Amazon solution, Amazon Multi-Channel Fulfillment, but the fulfillment pricing is shockingly bad.

-Cahoot’s analysis of FBA rates versus MCF rates reveal that MCF is over 50% more expensive than FBA – and that’s with small items that Amazon loves to ship.
-Sellers that have done the math to consider Amazon FBA vs FBM already know that FBA is a bad deal for items larger than a few pounds, and Amazon’s history suggests that Buy with Prime will be an even worse deal.
+Cahoot’s analysis of 2025 FBA rates versus MCF rates reveals that MCF is at least 50% more expensive than FBA, and reaches nearly 3X the cost for the small standard size category (which are the items FBA loves to ship!).
+Sellers that have done the math to consider Amazon FBA vs FBM already know that FBA is a bad deal for items larger than a few pounds, and this comparison rate table suggests that Buy with Prime will be an even worse deal.

-On top of that, Buy with Prime will replace your beautiful custom branded box with an Amazon Prime box.
+On top of that, you will lose the ability to control the unboxing experience.
 No more free marketing from unboxing videos, no more custom inserts to boost repeat rate, and no more amazing first impressions: Amazon now owns your post-purchase experience.
-Yes, the experience is improving in terms of delivery speed, but it’s degrading in every other way.
-And to add insult to injury, you’re now marketing for Amazon by using their ubiquitous packaging – not to mention the literal ads they often put on the boxes or the packing tape.
+Yes, the experience is improving in terms of delivery speed, but it’s degrading in every other way (we all know how FBA loves to put small items in oversized boxes with a ton of air pillows that customers hate to pop and send to the landfill).
+And to add insult to injury, you’re now marketing for Amazon by using their Buy with Prime logo on your checkout pages.

 How BWP Affects Repeat Purchases

-Last but certainly not least, Amazon Buy with Prime will also interrupt your ability to win repeat purchases from your customers – the linchpin of sustainable profitability.
+Last but certainly not least, Amazon Buy with Prime will also interrupt your ability to build brand loyalty, win repeat purchases from your customers, and increase lifetime value by carefully cultivating a long-term relationship – the linchpin of sustainable profitability.

 And now, every time they visit Amazon, they’ll see recommendations to buy your products right then and there instead of going back to your website.